spookylukey/pyastgrep/README.rst

         <type_ignores/>
       </Module>

+   (When piping input in this way, code will be automatically dedented, making this easier to do from partial Python snippets.)

    You can also use the ``pyastgrep`` command, but since the top-level XML elements are ``<Module><body>``, and don’t correspond to actual source lines,